moveit/moveit.ros.org/_posts/2016-11-1-moveit-community-meeting-report.markdown

 * Updates from the Flexible Collision Checking Library (FCL) - Dr. Dinesh Manocha
 * Delft’s Winning Amazon Picking Challenge Entry - Mukunda Bharatheesha
 * MoveIt! @ Fetch Robotics - Michael Ferguson
-* Q&A with original MoveIt!
+* Q&amp;A with original MoveIt!
 Developer & Founder - Dr. Ioan Sucan

 In case you missed it, the video is available below